Debian 11 bullseye: What is the trial version?

 Each trial version starts as a copy of the previous version (in this case the current fixed buster version is used), and then begins to develop into a state called "testing".

-This does not mean that your system will crash, because new packages are only allowed to move to this distribution after a certain period of time has passed and they have not been reported with critical bugs.
+This does not mean that your system will crash, because new packages are only allowed to pass through this distribution after a certain period of time has elapsed and no critical errors have been reported for them.

 The only thing you need to be aware of in the trial versions is that the security team does not develop security updates for the "testing" distribution.
 But this is not so important, as a change in the sources.list file fixes the problem.
 Just change the test version URL